 So is everything Stefan does dictated by HQ?
 Stefan laughs: “We have certain guidelines, but in the end we know best what our Dutch guests love and need.”
 One of the first things we changed was the size of our drinks and meals.
 “Servings in the United States are way bigger than in the Netherlands.”
 On the other hand, home delivery is far bigger in the Netherlands, so Stefan and his team set up their own delivery network.
 He trained his delivery people to be the best they can be, which meant delivering good food with a great smile and a personal touch.
 “If you manage to perfect those 10 seconds at the customer’s front door, you’ll boost customer satisfaction”

 When it comes to products and Limited Time Offers, Stefan works with Dutch private labels and tags onto corporate campaigns.
 But this doesn’t mean that he can’t make small adjustments.
 “In the States, people link Christmas to the taste of peppermint, so HQ introduced a peppermint bark milkshake for the Christmas LTO.
 In the Netherlands, peppermint is seen as a flavour for toothpaste and breath mints, so we turned it into a ‘speculaas’ (gingerbread) milkshake – a guaranteed hit!”

-Starting a franchise is hard work, there’s no doubt about it.
+Franchising a restaurant is hard work, there’s no doubt about it.
 Even if you include the benefits: having a big international team that supports you, boosts your social efforts and giving you enough room to implement your own ideas.
 Stefan smiles, “I wouldn’t want it any other way”.